shopware5/shopware/UPGRADE.md

     * `shippingdiscountname`
     * `surchargename`
     * `vouchername`
+* Added the ability to change variants using an AJAX call, therefore the page won't reload anymore.
+The configuration can be enabled / disabled in theme config, the default value is `true`, therefore the variants will be loaded via AJAX by default.
+    * Plugin developers which supports variants needs to change their plugin accordingly.
+They can subscribe to the event `plugin/swAjaxVariant/onRequestData` to update their plugin.
+    * If your plugin modifies the product page using Smarty, you're good to go.

 ## 5.0.3
 * The variant API resource now supports the getList method.
 It will return all variants with prices and attributes.
 You can optionally calculate the gross price by using the "considerTaxInput" parameter.